Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-2-swift-core-setup.md

 ### Next steps

-To know more about Swfit Core SDK, Check out  the documention at https://github.com/adobe/aepsdk-core-ios/tree/dev/Documentation.
+To know more about Swfit Core SDK, Check out the documentation at https://github.com/adobe/aepsdk-core-ios/tree/dev/Documentation.

 Get the sample apps from https://github.com/adobe/aepsdk-sample-app-ios to learn how to use SDK in a Swift app or an Obj-c app.